• Skip to primary navigation

 While this mixed green salad cannot be made in advance there are a couple of things you can do to save yourself some time on the day.

 • Slice your celery a few days in advance and keep it covered in a container topped up with water.
 This will keep your celery fresh and make it super crunchy.
-Just make you sure you strain it well and pat it dry before adding to your salad.
+Just make sure you strain it well and pat it dry before adding it to your salad.

 • Make the dressing several days ahead and keep it in a covered container in your fridge.